WICG/attribution-reporting-api/AGGREGATE.md

 source will be well-protected in an aggregate release.

 Note: there are a few caveats about a formal differential privacy claim:
-- In the current design, the number of encrypted reports is revealed to the reporting origin in the clear without any noise.
-See [Hide the true number of attribution reports](#hide-the-true-number-of-attribution-reports).
 - The scope of privacy in the current design is not user-level, but per-source.
   See [More advanced contribution bounding](#more-advanced-contribution-bounding) for follow-up work exploring